Versailles Synagogue

 The Versailles Synagogue (Synagogue de Versailles) is a Jewish congregation and synagogue, located at 10, rue Albert Joly in Versailles in the Yvelines department, in the Île-de-France region of France.
-Built between 1884 and 1886 by the architect Alfred-Philibert Aldrophe, it was inaugurated in 1886, and is one of the oldest synagogues in the Île-de-France region.
+Built between 1884 and 1886 by the architect Alfred-Philibert Aldrophe, it was inaugurated in 1886, and is one of the oldest purpose-built synagogues in the Île-de-France region.
 Mrs Furtado Heine provided significant financial support to the establishment of the synagogue.

 The synagogue was listed as a monument historique on 27 January 2010.
 Having historically worshipped in the Ashkenazi rite, the congregation now worships in the Sephardic rite.

 Description

 From an architectural standpoint, the Ashkenazi synagogue is classical in style with a massive front buttress and is embellished with Byzantine Revival ornamentation.
 There is a desire to make an imposing, monument, on whose pediment is a large Sefer Torah replacing what were hitherto discreet symbols of identity in the city.

 The facade of the building is north-facing and never gets the sun, neither do windows to the south which is a facing a wall, this is unusual as synagogues are generally more oriented west–east.

 Above the portal are carved in Hebrew the following Biblical verses: